| Tragedy at Kent StateBy Patrick Mondout

 shocking and led many otherwise patriotic citizens to rethink their views

+on the war.
 The killings at Kent State were followed shortly after by the murders

 of two black students at Jackson State in Jackson, Mississippi.
 Although